nathanmarz/storm/docs/documentation/distcache-blobstore.md

 ![HdfsBlobStore](images/hdfs_blobstore.png)

-The HdfsBlobStore functionality has a similar implementation and blob creation and download procedure barring how the replication is handled in the two blob store implementations.
-The replication in HDFS blob store is obvious as HDFS is equipped to handle replication and it requires no state to be stored inside the zookeeper.
+The HdfsBlobStore functionality has a similar implementation and blob creation and download procedure barring how the replication is handled in the two blobstore implementations.
+The replication in HDFS blobstore is obvious as HDFS is equipped to handle replication and it requires no state to be stored inside the zookeeper.
 On the other hand, the local file system blobstore requires the state to be stored on the zookeeper in order for it to work with nimbus HA.
-Nimbus HA allows the local filesystem to implement the replication feature seamlessly by storing the state in the zookeeper about the running topologies and syncing the blobs on various nimbodes.
+Nimbus HA allows the local filesystem to implement the replication feature seamlessly by storing the state in the zookeeper about the running topologies and syncing the blobs on various nimbuses.
 On the supervisor’s end, the supervisor and localizer talks to HdfsBlobStore through “HdfsClientBlobStore” implementation.

 ## Additional Features and Documentation